-Chinese Furniture — Oriental Artwork with Aesthetic and Practical Values
+Chinese Furniture — Classic Artwork with Aesthetic and Practical Values

-Chinese Furniture is an independent system that combines aesthetics and practicality, with exceptional historical and cultural values.
+Chinese Furniture is an independent system that combines aesthetics and practicality with exceptional historical, cultural, and artistic values.

-Similar to Traditional Chinese Architecture, different types of furniture in China, mostly, are symmetric, followed the strict hierarchy in history, are made of wood, and applied resemblance decorations and structural designs, such as mortise and tenon joint technic.
+Similar to Traditional Chinese Architecture, different types of furniture in China are primarily symmetric, follow the strict hierarchy in history, are made of wood, and apply resemblance decorations and structural designs, such as mortise and tenon joint technic.

 Chinese Furniture History and Development